sdsc-hpc-training-org/satellite/README.md

-# Satellite: A Jypyter Notebook Proxy
+# Satellite: A Jupyter Notebook Proxy

 ## Notes
 These cgi scripts and configuration are intended to work with